jlink/property-based-testing-in-kotlin/docs/README.md

 which would translate to `Arbitraries.strings()` in jqwik's Java-based API.

 Idiomatic Kotlin, however, is more than just converting Java code into Kotlin syntax.
-That's why - starting with version 1.6.0 - jqwik provides an optional Kotlin module with two main goals:
+That's why - starting with version 1.6.0 - jqwik offers an optional Kotlin module with two main goals:
 Smoothing off some rough edges when using the jqwik API in Kotlin and supporting (some of) the additional features that Kotlin brings to the table.